Current Retail: $59.96-$79.95

 A loop is provided on the back of the jacket for attachment of a light (as seen in a previous photo).

-We will continue to utilize the Overcoat Fuse jacket with Edgar, as we enter what is traditionally our snowiest and coldest part of the winter.
-The chest flap design will be evaluated in deep snow, in terms of its ability to protect Edgar’s chest from deep snow.
+We have continued to utilize the Overcoat Fuse jacket with Edgar during what is traditionally our snowiest and coldest part of the winter.
+The chest flap has proven a bit problematic in terms of its ability to protect Edgar’s chest from cold snow, so I must periodically check for any accumulating snow against Edgar's chest.
+This is not a defect in this Ruffwear jacket, but rather a design feature of this style dog jacket.
 The Overcoat Fuse jacket is beautiful and well-made, but I still have some concerns about the long-term durability of its harness component.
+As the jacket undergoes additional wear and use, any particular issues may be noted in updated reviews.

 The Overcoat Fuse is perhaps best suited for a dog who does not tug or pull, or who is not engaged in a lot of backcountry scrambling and climbing while on a leash.
-I anticipate a follow-up review to be submitted mid- to late-February 2020.
-In the meantime, we will hope for lots of snowy hiking and snowshoeing!
+It will continue to get regular use for the duration of this winter and beyond...and as always, we hope for lots of snowy hiking and snowshoeing!

-This preliminary review covers my impressions after using the Ruffwear Overcoat Fuse Jacket with our dog Edgar, in various conditions while snowshoeing and hiking in Vermont from early November to late December 2019.
-I'm continuing to use the jacket with Edgar, to further evaluate its function and performance over time.
-By mid- to late-February 2020, I will provide an update on my impressions of the jacket, and on its performance as a safe and reliable jacket-harness combination.
+This review covers my impressions after using the Ruffwear Overcoat Fuse Jacket with our dog Edgar, in various conditions while snowshoeing and hiking in Vermont from early November to mid-February 2020.
+I'm continuing to use the jacket with Edgar, and will continue to evaluate its function and performance over time.